OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 Additionally, when creating the certificate, the following should be taken into account:

+- Consider whether the "www." subdomain should also be included
 - Do not include non-qualified hostnames
 - Do not include IP addresses
 - Do not include internal domain names on externally facing certificates